gowtham66866/EVA4_Assignment15_Final/README.md

-# Mask And Depth Using DeepLearning Prediction
+# Mask And Depth Prediction Using Deep Learning
 Prediction of Mask and Depth of images from background and foreground superimposed on background using Deep Learning Techinques

 # I. Problem Statement